drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

 The paradigm of latent generative models is covered in another superb Dieleman post <d-cite key="dieleman2025latents"></d-cite>, and combining latent-space models with flow-based guidance gives us powerful, flexible tools for adding flexible controls to efficient generation.

 Let's review the picture for flow-based generative modeling in latent space...

-Let's review the picture for flow-based generative modeling in latent space...